jianweishuai/MSSort-DIA-XMBD/README.md

 # MSSort-DIA-XMBD

-The training, validation and testing datasets are uploaded to
+The training, validation and test datasets have been uploaded to https://github.com/jianweishuai/MSSort-DIA-XMBD/releases